 Presented by Goethe Pop Up Houston & Goethe Pop Up Kansas City

-Virtual screening of Christina Antonakos-Wallace's documentary From Here (2020), part of film series STP-on-Demand.
+Virtual screening of Oliver Hardt's documentary Black Deutschland (2006), part of film series STP-on-Demand.

-This film will be available in the USA.
-Mexico and Canada TBD.
+This film will be available in the USA, Canada, and Mexico.

 Shaping the Past: Films that examine how we interpret the past on screen

 This virtual screening is part of the Goethe-Institut North America's (Goethe-Instituts and Goethe Pop Ups) film series STP-on-Demand

 , which explores ways in which we cinematically shape, interrogate, and rethink relationships between history and memory.

 is a project of the Goethe-Instituts and Goethe Pop Ups in North America (Canada, USA, and Mexico) that connects with and builds on the work of emerging leaders of local, national, and transnational movements to remember through reflection and with urgency.
 It is a partnership between the Goethe-Institut, the Monument Lab, and the Federal Agency for Civic Education (Bundeszentrale für politische Bildung

 Germany, 2006/2020 (HD Remaster), 52 min.